python/mypy/docs/source/error_code_list.rst

    print(r.id)  # Error: "Resource" has no attribute "id"  [attr-defined] r.id = 5  # Error: "Resource" has no attribute "id"  [attr-defined]

-This error code is also generated if the imported name is not defined in a ``from ... import`` statement (as long as the target module can be found):
+This error code is also generated if an imported name is not defined in the module in a ``from ... import`` statement (as long as the target module can be found):

 .. code-block:: python

     # Error: Module 'os' has no attribute 'non_existent'  [attr-defined]
     from os import non_existent

 Check that attribute exists in each union item [union-attr]
 -----------------------------------------------------------

-If you access the attribute of a value with a union type, mypy checks that the attribute is defined for every union item.
+If you access the attribute of a value with a union type, mypy checks that the attribute is defined for *every* union item type.
 Otherwise the operation can fail at runtime.
+This also applies to optional types.

 Example: